 Sales directly through social media increased by 202% from 2013 to 2014 and that figure only looks to rise in 2015.
 Especially since Shopify announced they were the first ecommerce platform to allow users to sell on Facebook, Pinterest and Twitter.

 Don’t have the budget for a marketing department?
 Let your customers become your advertisers by adding a tool like Add This to your Shopify page.
 Another great addition that Black Milk have implemented is to integrate their Instagram feed into their product pages.
 They’ve assigned a specific hashtag to each product and then they pull that information into the page.
 A fantastic way of generating a social presence.
-Look to add Insta9rammy for this.

 Which leads us nicely on to…

-DIY photo’s is a no-no
+DIY photos are a no-no

 The product image is the be all and end all of your page.
 You get this wrong and you’re finished.
 People tend to want to do it themselves and you can’t substitute that for a professional photographer.
 With Shopify add on Pixc, you can send them rough images of products and they will turn them into retail ready within 24 hours.
 A few suggestions when adding them to your page is to make the image big with an additional option to zoom, people need to know exactly what they are buying.